Louise Golbey: Gigs and tours

-And in September 2019 she performed at The Electric Soul Festival in London's 02 Arena supporting Kool and The Gang, Brand New Heavies, Level 42 and Heather Small.
+And in September 2019 she performed at The Electric Soul Festival in London's O2 Arena supporting Kool and The Gang, Brand New Heavies, Level 42 and Heather Small.

 Her music video for "How It Is" (which she also recorded in French) was nominated in the UK Music Video Awards.
 She was chosen as Caffe Nero Artist of the Month following Jack Savoretti.

 Her 2019 single 'Different' was co-written with a produced by Dan Dare (aka Slang).

 Songwriting and podcast

-Louise co-wrote and sang the theme tune for UK comedy series Sex, Lattes and Hideous Dates for Amazon Prime.
+Golbey co-wrote and sang the theme tune for UK comedy series Sex, Lattes and Hideous Dates for Amazon Prime.

-In 2020, as well as working on her second album with single release Scarlet Woman produced by Mafro W (guitarist for Ghetts and Shakka, she is currently writing with Rob Davis (grammy award winning co-writer of Can't Get You Out Of My Head for Kylie Minogue and writing toplines for Eurovision 2021.

-Louise has also started a podcast called What You Didn't Know About... where she interviews some of the top UK songwriters about their songwriting process and meanings behind their most successful songs.
-So far she has interviewed Ivor Novello winning songwriter Michelle Escoffery (Truce), Omar, Fiona Bevan and Rob Davis.
+In 2020, as well as working on her second album with the single release "Scarlet Woman", produced by Mafro W (guitarist for Ghetts and Shakka, she is currently writing with Rob Davis.
+Golbey has also started a podcast called What You Didn't Know About... where she interviews some of the top UK songwriters about their songwriting process and meanings behind their most successful songs.
+So far she has interviewed Michelle Escoffery, Omar, Fiona Bevan and Rob Davis.